 Medicare isn’t free.
 Although most people qualify for premium-free Medicare Part A, you will have to pay a monthly premium for Medicare Part B coverage.

-Some Medicare Advantage plans have a $0 premium, which means that there is no extra premium charge, although beneficiaries still have to pay their premiums for Medicare Part B coverage.
-In 2020, the average monthly premium for Medicare Advantage is $23.
+Some Medicare Advantage plans have a $0 premium, which means that there is no extra premium charge.
+The projected average monthly premium for 2026 is $30.

 If you enroll in a separate Medicare Part D Prescription Drug Plan, you’ll have to pay for that, too.
-In 2020, the projected average monthly premium is $30.
+The projected average monthly premium for 2026 is $36.

 However, it would be a mistake to consider the premium and nothing else.
 You will also have other out-of-pocket costs, including copays or coinsurance and deductibles.
 If you’re not careful, these costs can add up quickly.
 If you’ve spent more than you expected to on healthcare this year, you’ve probably already realized this.